New to Bounty?

 “Just know that when I think of 2020 and all its pain, one of the shining lights will be you, and the excitement that echoed through the house when your opening jingle played.”

-Carrie has three children, Evie, five, and Adelaide, two, with partner Chris Walker, and son Oliver, 13, with late husband Greg Lange, who died of brain cancer in 2010.
+Carrie has three children, Evie, six, and Adelaide, three, with partner Chris Walker, and son Oliver, 14, with late husband Greg Lange, who died of brain cancer in 2010.

-Australian actress Rose Byrne and her partner, Bobby Cannavale share two young sons, Rocco, five, and Rafa, three.
+Australian actress Rose Byrne and her partner, Bobby Cannavale, share two young sons, Rocco, six, and Rafa, four.

 The Bridesmaids star told The Daily Telegraph in May 2020, that the family have been bunkering down during the pandemic at their home in New York and yep, you guessed it, they’ve been watching Bluey.

-“There’s been a lot of Sesame Street and Bluey,” says the 41-year-old.
+“There’s been a lot of Sesame Street and Bluey,” says the 42-year-old.

 “We’ve also been cooking a lot, and we’ve been doing some homeschooling.
 You go through stages of cabin fever, but we’re lucky to have a place that we can stay in.”

-The 17-year-old Wildlife Warrior is the latest celebrity to lend his voice to a character in Bluey.
+The 18-year-old Wildlife Warrior is the latest celebrity to lend his voice to a character in Bluey.